moctarjallo/dulayni/README.md

 * `DulayniConnectionError` – Raised when unable to connect to server
 * `DulayniTimeoutError` – Raised when requests time out
 * `DulayniAuthenticationError` – Raised when authentication fails or is required
+* `DulayniPaymentRequiredError` – Raised when payment is required

 ---